ckomop0x/ckomop0x/README.md

 <h3> Hello, I'm Pavel Klochkov</h3>
-<p>More than 12 years of total experience, with 7 years in Frontend.
-I'm focused on architecture, clean, and performant code.
-I have experience with different structure solutions: monolith, modular, serverless in on-premises, cloud, and hybrid environments.
-Highly motivated, open-minded, goal-oriented.
-I keen on digital-transformation and cloud technologies.</p>
+<p>With solid experience after 12+ years of Web, 10+ years of Frontend, and 5+ years of commercial React/TypeScript development.
+Team player with experience in leading distributed frontend teams.
+Focus on architecture, performance, stability, and user experience.</p>
-<p>In my free time, I do a lot of studies, participate in pet and open-source projects.
-Also, I mentor developers of all levels.
-Enjoy life, music, photo and travel.</p>
+<p>In my free time, I do many studies to keep my skills up-to-date, have wide knowledge in related fields.
+I participate in pet and open-source projects, mentor developers of all levels.</p>

 Open source projects:
 - <a href="https://create-html-boilerplate.dev/" target="_blank" rel="noopener norefferer" title="Create HTML boilerplate">Create HTML boilerplate</a>